tusharrrr1/ETHAVAX-MOD3/README.md

 Congratulations!
 You have successfully connected your local Hardhat network with Remix and deployed/interacted with a contract.

 Please adjust the code provided earlier to match your specific contract requirements.
 Add relevant information and code within the Token contract as needed.

+## Authors

+Contributors names and contact info

+Tushar Kathuria  8595408969

+## License

+This project is licensed under the MIT License - see the LICENSE.md file for details